chaiweee/leetcode_SQL-I/day5.md

     a.product_id;
 ```
 *At first I was confused with how to get the average selling price, I was thinking about using the function AVG().
 It turned out we have to do like this:
 In order to get the average price, we have to JOIN the prices table and unitssold table ON product_id and the purchase_date because the prices are different.
-Then we have to get the total selling price by SUM(price*units).
+Then we have to get the total selling price by SUM(priceXunits).
 Then it is divided by the total number of units sold to get the average price for each product.*

 </br>